trzesniowskiszymon/Library-App/README.md

 ### Introduction
 Hello!
 I made a library application where you can choose your data format : CSV, SERIAL.
-After choosing format you have a lot of options like:
+After choosing a format you have a lot of options like:
 * 0 - EXIT
 * 1 - ADD NEW BOOK
 * 2 - ADD NEW MAGAZINE